iotaledger/iota-wiki/README.md

 3. Install needed dependencies with `yarn`.

 4. Start the local development server with `yarn start` to preview a minimal Wiki or with `yarn start:all` to preview the entire Wiki.
 Alternatively you can use the `CONTENT` environment variable to select the content you want to include in the preview.
-It accepts a list of glob patterns relative to the `content` subdirectory (i.e. `CONTENT=identity.rs/*/documentation yarn start` would give you a minimal Wiki with only `identity.rs` documentation included).
+It accepts a list of glob patterns relative to the `iota` subdirectory (i.e. `CONTENT=identity.rs/*/documentation yarn start` would give you a minimal Wiki with only `identity.rs` documentation included).

 <!-- CONTRIBUTING -->
 ## Contributing